xcat2/confluent-docs/downloads.md

 ---

 Lenovo provides yum repositories of relevant software for managing HPC as well as scale out Linux installations in general.
-This includes Lenovo utilities such as those found under ToolsCenter, as well as xCAT and confluent.
+This includes xCAT and confluent.

 Adding Repository for Red Hat Enterprise Linux 7
 ============================